 Los Angeles, CA

-Dr. Sara Hurvitz started her pursuit of medicine in 1990 when she enrolled at the University of California, Irvine, and went on to earn dual degrees in biology and psychology.
-Dr. Hurvitz is a medical oncologist who practices in the Santa Monica Parkside location, which houses UCLA Health’s integrative breast cancer practice and high-risk breast cancer clinic.
-Dr. Hurvitz specializes in the treatment of women with breast cancer.
-She is involved in constructing and implementing several national clinical trials testing new therapies while studying gene expression patterns in a variety of breast cancer populations with a goal of developing novel therapies.
+Hurvitz started her pursuit of medicine in 1990 when she enrolled at the University of California, Irvine, and went on to earn dual degrees in biology and psychology.
+Hurvitz is a medical oncologist who practices in the Santa Monica Parkside location, which houses the University of California, Los Angeles Health integrative breast cancer practice and high-risk breast cancer clinic.
+Hurvitz specializes in the treatment of women with breast cancer.
+She is involved in constructing and implementing several national clinical trials testing new therapies while studying gene expression patterns in a variety of breast cancer populations with the goal of developing novel therapies.

 Ola Landgren, MD, PhD